 Alexis graduated from the University of Pittsburgh in Spring 2020 with a B.S. in Biological Sciences.
 During her undergraduate career, she worked in the lab of Dr. Masahiro Shuda primarily studying the mechanism in which Merkel cell polyomavirus (MCV)-associated human Merkel cell carcinoma (MCC) can revert to an untransformed state and acquire a differentiated neuron-like phenotype through the viral activation of Sox2.
 Additionally, in 2019 she participated in the Summer Undergraduate Research Fellowship- Graduation Education program at the University of Cincinnati in the lab of Dr. Jun-Lin Guan studying the role of autophagy in breast cancer.

 Alexis joined the University of Michigan in 2020 as a rotating graduate student in the Program for Biomedical Sciences (PIBS).
-She will be completing her thesis work in the lab of Professor Goutham Narla at the Rogel Cancer Center.
+In the spring of 2021 she joined the lab of Professor Goutham Narla at the Rogel Cancer Center to complete her thesis work.

-Outside of the lab, Alexis enjoys running, volunteering, and binge-watching tv!
+Outside of the lab, Alexis enjoys running, yoga, and binge-watching tv!